-Households with extremely low incomes (ELI) face a shortage of safe, decent, affordable housing across the country.
-RHLS has acted as a leader in making strides toward increasing supportive housing in Pennsylvania.
+In the United States, households with extremely low incomes (ELI) face a shortage of safe, decent, affordable housing.
+For those needing additional support the need is even more dire.
+RHLS has acted as a leader by working to increase supportive funding for housing in Pennsylvania.

-RHLS coordinated the efforts of ACTION-Housing, Project HOME and foundation partners, including the Jon Bon Jovi Soul Foundation, the Connelly Foundation, The Heinz Endowments, and The Pittsburgh Foundation to advocate for changes to the Low Income Housing Tax Credits (LIHTCs) allocation process.
+RHLS coordinated the efforts of ACTION-Housing, Project HOME and foundation partners, including the Jon Bon Jovi Soul Foundation, the Connelly Foundation, The Heinz Endowments, the Middleton Partnership, and The Pittsburgh Foundation to advocate for changes to the Low Income Housing Tax Credits (LIHTCs) allocation process.
 The effort was successful.
-Pennsylvania made a number of key changes to its Qualified Allocation Plan (QAP) that will help to facilitate the development of supporting housing for vulnerable populations, including:
+Pennsylvania made a number of key changes to its Qualified Allocation Plan (QAP) that is helping to increase the development of supportive housing for vulnerable populations, including:

-- There is no longer a cap on the number of residents in a development that can receive supportive services; - There is no longer a cap on the LIHTC allocation that can be made to supportive housing developments; - There is now a preference for supportive housing which has tripled the number of supportive housing developments funded each year (from 1 -2 per year to 7 per year); and - There is now a 130% basis boost for supportive housing developments, which could mean up to \$3 million additional in investor contributions per development, which further eases the financial challenges associated with developing supportive housing.
+- There is no longer a cap on the number of residents in a development that can receive supportive services; - There is no longer a cap on the LIHTC allocation that can be made to supportive housing developments; - There is now a preference for supportive housing which has tripled the number of supportive housing developments funded each year (from 1-2 per year to 7 per year); and - There is now a 130% basis boost for supportive housing developments, which could mean up to \$3 million additional in investor contributions per development, which further eases the financial challenges associated with developing supportive housing.